mourisl/pvalannot/README.md

 ### Installation

 1. Clone the [GitHub repo](https://github.com/mourisl/pvalannot), e.g. with `git clone https://github.com/mourisl/pvalannot`.
-2. Copy "pvalannot" folder to your project folder.
+2. Copy "pvalannot" folder to your project folder or run "python3 setup.py install" to install..

 I will try to add pvalannot to PyPi in future.